AlexeyMatveev686/office-js-api/Word/ApiDocument/Methods/GetFootnotesFirstParagraphs.md

 ## Example

-This example showh how to get the first paragraphs from all footnotes in the document.
+This example shows how to get the first paragraphs from all footnotes in the document.

 ```javascript
 builder.CreateFile("docx");